PhotonVision/photonvision-docs/source/docs/getting-started/pipeline-tuning/calibration.rst

 In the Camera Calibration tab, we'll print out the calibration target using the "Download" button.
 This should be printed on 8.5x11 printer paper.
 This page shows using an 8x8 chessboard.

 .. warning:: Ensure that there is no scaling applied during printing (it should be at 100%) and that the PDF is printed as is on regular printer paper.
-Check the square size with calibers or an accurate measuring device after printing to ensure squares are sized properly.
+Check the square size with calipers or an accurate measuring device after printing to ensure squares are sized properly, and enter the true size of the square in the UI text box.
 For optimal results, various resources are available online to calibrate your specific printer if needed.

 3. Select calibration resolution and fill in appropriate target data.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^